 The purpose of cutting fluid, also known as coolant or lubricant, is to improve the cutting condition and the tool life.

 Choose a silicone-based lubricant or a food-grade lubricant that are plastic-safe in order not to not erode the pipe.
+You can also use other bar and chain oil alternatives as chainsaw lubricant.

 Securing the PVC Pipe Beforehand